 Adoption is an Option: Not all parents find they can raise a child with Down syndrome.
 We are here to help you with all options from conception to delivery and beyond.

 Parent to Parent Network: As soon as PODS Angels is informed of a new baby with Down syndrome, a parent from our network contacts the new parents to offer support, friendship and information on how to receive support from PODS Angels and other local resources.

 Connections: A newsletter, is disseminated to 1,200 recipients in South Floirda.
 Each edition holds inspirational stories, upcoming PODS Angels events, community group activity listings, current research findings, pertinent medical information, Dad’s Corner articles and organizational notes.

-Resource Library: Books, videos and brochures about Down syndrome available on loan at no cost.
+Resource Library: Books, videos and brochures about most all disabilities available on loan at no cost.
 SW FL PODS Angels maintains approximately 100 titles available to families.